-- Multi-agency CAHs are now available in each locality as part of a co-ordinated response between ourselves, NHS Borders, the Third Sector and local Resilient Communities Groups.
+- Multi-agency Community Assistance Hubs (CAHs) have been set up in each locality as part of a co-ordinated response between ourselves, NHS Borders, the Third/Voluntary Sector and local Resilient Communities Groups.

 They are not open to the public or able to provide a drop-in service.

 How do I access help from the Hubs?